 The hotel’s ‘welcome pack’ will provide specific information about hotel services.

-Before you travel, you may want to check you’ve packed everything you’ll need, including face coverings, medication (including inhalers), technology accessories (including plugs and adaptors), books and other entertainment, comfort items (including ear plugs) and spare glasses, contact lenses and solution.
+Before you travel, you may want to check you’ve packed everything you’ll need, including face coverings, medication (over the counter medicines such as paracetamol and prescription medicines including inhalers), technology accessories (including plugs and adaptors), books and other entertainment, comfort items (including ear plugs) and spare glasses, contact lenses and solution.
 If you forget anything you can receive personal packages for delivery to you at the hotel – security staff will bring packages to your door.
 You should not order anything that presents a health and safety risk.

 You must not leave your room except in exceptional circumstances (such as an emergency) or with explicit permission from the security staff.